Grey hardwood flooring comes in many different shades and lends itself to a modern, farmhouse or a rustic industrial interior.

 A matt finish also suits grey hardwood floors.

-I hope this article has given you more information in choosing the perfect grey floor for your home.
+I hope this article has given you more information in choosing the perfect grey hardwood floor for your home.

 jx